 No, employers are not obliged to put any employees on furlough.
 It is the prerogative of every employer to decide whether it is in the best interests of the business to retain staff on a furloughed basis.
 Making staff redundant may be a preferable option for some employers.

-If employers choose to make staff redundant, they are obliged to consider “suitable alternative employment” as part of employees’ redundancy rights.
+If employers choose to make staff redundant, they are obliged to consider alternatives to redundancy.
 In the current situation, the furlough scheme would constitute a possible option in this regard.
 However, the decision to furlough an employee remains at the employer’s discretion, and an employee who is made redundant cannot insist on being put on the furlough scheme instead.

 Get in touch

 The information on this page will be responsively updated in view of the latest developments in Government policy relating to the Coronavirus.
-If you would like to strategise any changes to your business operations that may be necessitated by the current situation — including furloughing employees — or require help enacting them, don’t hesitate to get in touch.
+If you would like to strategise any changes to your business operations that may be necessitated by the current situation — including flexi-furloughing employees — or require help putting them in place, don’t hesitate to get in touch.